 Approximately 3,000,000 cubic yards of sediment are dredged annually from the 'Delaware River, Philadelphia to the Sea' and 'Delaware River, Philadelphia to Trenton' projects.
 Essentially all of the sediment is removed from the estuary system and placed in upland Confined Disposal Facilities.
 This study will explore innovative methods for management and reuse of dredged material in order to improve flood risk management.
 A Feasibility Cost Sharing Agreement (FCSA) was signed with the Delaware Department of Natural Resources and Environmental Control on February 27, 2014.
-The project will hold its Agency Decision Milestone meeting on April 27, 2017 with Division and Higher Authority to discuss USACE's potential endorsement of the tentatively selected plan (TSP).
+The Chief of Engineers Report is scheduled to be signed by May 2019.